Contributions

 Paying into a pension is a tax-efficient way to save

-There are limits on how much you can save into a pension without incurring a tax charge: the annual and lifetime allowances.
+There are limits on how much you can save into a pension without incurring a tax charge: the annual allowance and the tax-free lump sum allowances.

 For most people the limits will not have an impact.
 However, if any of the following apply, you will need to consider the tax limits carefully: